Personal Injury Lawyer and Car Accident Lawyer in Clearwater, FL

 The duty to keep premises free from dangers could be a duty that applies to the inside of the home as well as the exterior of the property.
 This means the homeowner should keep the boundaries safe along with the outside areas, including the parking lot and the sidewalk in front of the restaurant.
 Of course, any food served to guests must be safe.
 The most popular category of premise liability claims is so called “slip-and-fall” cases, where somebody is injured because they slip on an obstruction or other hazard on your property and fall.

 Other situations that give rise to premises liability claims include bumpy and broken sidewalks or stairs, broken or missing handrails or staircases, improper lighting, water puddling or slippery floor conditions, and even doors or windows that malfunction.
 Dog bites are also considered a dangerous condition on private property, also giving rise to lawsuits in premise liability.
-Anytime a person has been injured on the property of another as the result of a potentially unsafe condition, that person should consult an experienced attorney.
+Anytime a person has been injured on the property of another as the result of a potentially unsafe condition, that person should consult an experienced personal injury lawyer.

 MEDICAL MALPRACTICE CLAIMS